aiven/devportal/docs/products/postgresql/howto/postgresql-debezium-cdc.rst

    until an event is emitted by the database for which Debezium is capturing changes.*

-During basic testing, this has been observed to happen in 2 scenarios:
+During testing, this has been observed to happen in 2 scenarios:

 #.
 The table(s) which the Debezium connector is tracking has not had any
    changes, and heartbeats are not enabled in the connector.